top of page

 • Recognition (1): Immediate and unquestioned prestige across the world.

-Tier 2 — USA Mathematical Olympiad Finalist
+Tier 2 — American Mathematical Olympiad Finalist

 Selects top scorers from exams like AMC, AIME, or regional contests.